tianocore/edk2/edk2/EdkShellPkg/ReadMe.txt

 3. The EDK II style DSC file is used to validate build EDK Shell source & EDK compatibility package and can generate     the binaries in EdkShellBinPkg.
    To use this file, execute the following command under workspace to build EDK Shell source: build -a IA32 -a X64 -a IPF -p EdkShellPkg\EdkShellPkg.dsc

+4. If you need to compile for GCC or ARM you will need to apply ShellR33.patch. cd $(WORKSPACE)/Shell and execute patch -p1 < $(WORKSPACE)/EdkShellPkg/ShellR33.patch.
+   If you are using a case sensative file system there are a few case bugs that patch would not fix.
+Just fix the case of the file to match its usage and you should be able to compile.